python/cpython/Doc/library/subprocess.rst

                  encoding=None, errors=None, text=None, pipesize=-1)

    Execute a child program in a new process.
-On POSIX, the class uses :meth:`os.execvp`-like behavior to execute the child program.
+On POSIX, the class uses :meth:`os.execvpe`-like behavior to execute the child program.
 On Windows, the class uses the Windows ``CreateProcess()`` function.
 The arguments to :class:`Popen` are as follows.